Configuration

 Perform the following steps to prepare for using the Configuration Application:

-Editing configuration
+Editing configuration for UDP usage

-A complete DD500E configuration includes network settings for both the Upstream and Downstream side of the device.
+A complete UDP configuration includes network settings for both the Upstream and Downstream side of the device.
 Multiple configurations can be created, using unique names when saved.
 Only one configuration file can be uploaded to the DD500E and the file must have the .toml file extension to be accepted when uploaded to the device.

 - DD500E does not support dynamic configuration, such as DHCP.

-Default settings
+Default UDP settings

 | Parameter | Default value | Comment |